- Why Research

 Impact: Dr. Paskett is investigating lifestyle interventions, such as diet and exercise, that may enhance the quality of life of those who have survived breast cancer.
 Her findings may inform new strategies for preventing breast cancer recurrence and improving the mental and physical health of women who are living beyond breast cancer.

-What’s next: She and her colleagues will utilize the rich data within the Women’s Health Initiative (WHI) study to examine the effects of aging in breast cancer survivors compared to women who do not have cancer.
+What’s next: She and her colleagues will utilize the rich data within the Women’s Health Initiative (WHI) study to examine the effects of aging in breast cancer survivors compared to women who do not have cancer and assess potential biomarkers of accelerated aging.

 Thanks to early detection and advancements in treatment, more women are surviving breast cancer.
 However, they continue to face many challenges related to their diagnosis and treatment—such as depression, poor memory/concentration, lymphedema, etc.—which can persist for many years following therapy.
 Dr. Paskett is studying the late effects of treatment in order to identify interventions that could improve quality of life.